wp-plugins/appreplica/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.4 =

-Upgrade the plugin to enable Flickr embeds.
+Upgrade the plugin to enable Vimeo embeds.